This blog was created in collaboration with Quin Schrock & Visit Reno Tahoe

 My parents both grew up in Reno.
 They met at Wooster High, stayed friends at the University of Nevada, and got married shortly after my dad started graduate school.
 They moved away for work, but their friends, families, and formative years remained in Nevada.
 And so, every summer my parents would pack my little brother Kris and I up, and we’d make the road trip back “home” to Reno, from wherever we happened to live at the time.

 As time passed (and people too), our trips down to Reno became fewer and farther between, until eventually it faded into a distant memory.
 Then one day—not that long ago—I passed a huge “Visit RenoTahoe” billboard in Seattle.
 The sign said “No Guts.
 No Story,” and featured a girl jumping into the famous blue water, snow capped mountains raising up in the distance.
-Those dormant pine-filled memories stirred deep inside, even though it had been years since I’d been to Tahoe – like lots and lots of years.
-It was time to go back.
-Time to taste the air again.

-Like all of my childhood trips to Lake Tahoe, this itinerary starts in Reno- although it’s not the same Reno I grew up visiting.
+Although it’s not the same Reno I grew up visiting.
 As it turns out, “The Biggest Little City in the World” has really cleaned up since I was a kid.
-It has embraced its plentiful recreational opportunities, and reimagine the central area as a place to wander and gather outside, rather than inside the dark confines of a casino.
-Downtown Reno’s scenic Riverwalk District is full of new and delicious places to eat and drink, an amphitheater and a kayak park, and on trend coffee shops to fuel up before or after adventures in the area.
+It has embraced its plentiful recreational opportunities, and reimagined the central area as a place to wander and gather outside, rather than inside the dark confines of a casino.

 Mountain Bike the Flume Trail

-I’ve never been much of a biker.
-It’s one of those activities I’ve always really wanted to like, but never have.
-It might have to do with an incident when I was younger involving steep switchbacks and shale.
-Maybe.
-I mention this only so you understand that when I tell you that riding the Flume Trail was one of the cooler things I’ve done, you know I’m serious!
+I mention this only so you understand that when I tell you that riding the Flume Trail was one of the cooler outdoor activities I’ve done, you know I’m serious!
 I would do it again in a heartbeat.
-It’s truly one of the world’s premier biking trails, and I’d recommend it to anyone headed to Lake Tahoe.
+It’s truly one of the world’s premier biking trails, and I’d recommend it to anyone headed to Lake Tahoe who wants to experience the area’s bike paths.

 The Flume Trail mountain bike ride is a moderate 14 mile ride (that doesn’t involve shale or steep switchbacks).
-The ride itself is not particularly difficult or technical, but it does traverses across several steep sections, so you’ll want to be comfortable with a little bit of exposure.
+The ride itself is not particularly difficult or technical, but it does traverse across several steep sections, so you’ll want to be comfortable with a little bit of exposure.
 As the Visit Reno Tahoe slogan goes, “No Guts.
 No Story.”

-Take the shuttle van in the morning from Flume Trail Mountain Bikes to Spooner Lake State Park and ride the Flume Trail one way back to your car at their bike rental shop and café.
 The shuttle is first come first serve and leaves multiple times a day.
 It gets busy on summer weekends, so get there early.
-Individuals renting bikes from the shop (as opposed to bringing thier own) get priority on the shuttle – fair is fair!
+Individuals renting bikes from the shop (as opposed to bringing their own) get priority on the shuttle – fair is fair!

 Soak In The Sun At Bonsai Rock